infinispan/infinispan-operator/README.md

 # OLM Bundle
 The OLM bundle manifests are created by executing `make bundle VERSION=<latest-version>`.

-This will create a `bundle/` dir in your local repositoray containing the bundle metadata and manifests, as well as a `bundle.Dockerfile` for generating the image.
+This will create a `bundle/` dir in your local repository containing the bundle metadata and manifests, as well as a `bundle.Dockerfile` for generating the image.

 The bundle image can be created and pushed to a repository with: